 The first thing you need to do is join an ACU/SACU affiliated Club.
 This allows you to obtain the necessary form to apply for your Road Race licence.
 For racing at Knockhill events, you can join the Knockhill Motor Sports Club for £20.

 When you get your licence you will also received a copy of the current ACU rulebook.
 This is a very important document that contains all the relevant rules and regulations.
 The Road Race Section outlines what specifically you need to do to ensure your machine complies with the regulations for your class and the required standard for protective clothing (leathers, boots, gloves, helmet etc).
 In addition, you should also read the General Information pertaining to all disciplines as well as the Sporting Code.

-The main contacts for the Knockhill Club are Gemma on email@example.com or Joe on firstname.lastname@example.org or phone 01383 723337.
+The main contacts for the Knockhill Club is Gemma on email@example.com or phone 01383 723337.